zahidkizmaz/zahidkizmaz.github.io/content/blog/mise_introduction/index.md

 ### Sum up

-rtx is an excellent tool for setting up development environments, simplifying many things and changing the language version just by changing a number in the configuration.
+mise is an excellent tool for setting up development environments, simplifying many things and changing the language version just by changing a number in the configuration.
 I highly recommend it to anyone looking to streamline their development workflow.